ncatlab/nlab-content/pages/4113.md

 =--

-### From a non-point finite partition of unity to a partition of unity
+### From a partition of unity to a locally finite partition of unity

 +-- {: .num_defn #LocallyFinite}
 ###### Definition